querkmachine/FSFrontEndDocs/concepts/progressive-enhancement.md

 Progressive enhancement.
 What is there to say about progressive enhancement other than it is **absolutely the only way in which 99% of websites should work**.

 Progressive enhancement isn't just about making things work without JavaScript.
-To build with progressive enhancement is to automatically include considerations for accessibility, search engine optimisation and the mobile web.
+To build with progressive enhancement is to automatically include considerations for accessibility, search engine optimisation, performance and the mobile web.
 Progressively enhanced websites are inherently more stable, with fewer [bottlenecks and dependencies](http://kryogenix.org/code/browser/everyonehasjs.html) to accessing the really important stuff: the content.

 > It's called the world-wide web, not the wealthy-western web.

 Use [Modernizr](https://modernizr.com/) to feature detect any complex functionality.
 A List Apart has a short series of articles from 2008 on [understanding](http://alistapart.com/article/understandingprogressiveenhancement), [implementing](http://alistapart.com/article/progressiveenhancementwithcss), and [working with JavaScript](http://alistapart.com/article/progressiveenhancementwithjavascript) whilst working with progressive enhancement.

-Where progressive enhancement is not possible due to functional requirements, make sure to [keep your JavaScript unobtrusive](http://blog.teamtreehouse.com/unobtrusive-javascript-important) and provide fallback content or messaging.
+In the rare situation where progressive enhancement is not possible due to functional requirements, make sure to [keep your JavaScript unobtrusive](http://blog.teamtreehouse.com/unobtrusive-javascript-important) and provide fallback content or messaging.
+(Yes, I said rare, **[progressive web apps](https://en.wikipedia.org/wiki/Progressive_web_app) are a thing**.)

 Other than that, just write sensible, semantic HTML and it should all come together nicely.